MinchinWeb/blog.minchin.ca/content/20200429-covid-and-bankruptcy.md

-assurance that if the government doesn't backstop my company (and we go bankrupt), it won't only be me but a bunch of my competitors too, and then my suppliers are in for a world of hurt, if not bankruptcy themselves; the government might not care about me, but they would have hell to pay from the populous if the entire industry gets blown into disarray.
+assurance that if the government doesn't backstop my company (and we go bankrupt), it won't only be me but a bunch of my competitors too, and then my suppliers are in for a world of hurt, if not bankruptcy themselves; the government might not care about me 9 I'm just a little fish...), but they would have hell to pay from the populous if the entire industry gets blown into disarray.

 ## Bankruptcy and Renewal